gamblevore/jeebox/README.md

 And I notice that all big popular stuff (XML/JSON) never had to "get accepted from the outside".
 They were created by powerful groups in the first place.
 So, maybe a new approach is needed?

-All I can say is that Jeebox is great, it's better than any other format I've seen, because it's multi-purpose you can replace multiple formats with Jeebox.
+All I can say is that Jeebox is great, it's better than any other format I've seen.
+And it is multi-purpose so you can replace multiple formats with Jeebox.
+If everything is in Jeebox, then there's actually less formats you need to learn.
 It won't let you down.
-Really all I can say is that I hope Jeebox has a great future... and gains acceptance.
+Really all I can say is that I hope Jeebox has a great future...

 # Jeebox Is Still Great